HELLO, I’M NEIL

 Lead UX Designer & Manager

-Led major HW projects & managed team of 5 designers
+Led major HW projects and managed team of 5 designers

 EARLIER